Resonic and Virus Scanners (AV)

 GUID Warnings (Drop Targets)

-One of the more ridiculous reports on "dangerous behavior" we've received is coming from Windows Defender and is related to so-called Drop Targets.
-The old method of sending file and folder names (that you wish to play, for example) to a program is to use the command-line, e.g. start Resonic.exe with a "C:\Music\Song.mp3" parameter.
+One of the more ridiculous reports on "dangerous behavior" we've received regards Windows Defender and is related to so-called Drop Targets.
+The old method of sending file and folder names (that you wish to play, for example) to a program is to use the command-line, e.g., start Resonic.exe with a "C:\Music\Song.mp3" parameter.

 Windows Defender sometimes reports the two commands Resonic uses as "dangerous".
 If you see a warning listing any of these, you now know what they do: